xsuryanshx/DSML-Projects/README.md

 # DSML-Projects
-Just my collection of mini projects
+Just my collection of mini projects related to Data Science and Machine Learning.